chkao831/Algo_learning_notes/BFS/LintCode_7_Serialize-and-Deserialize-Binary-Tree.md

     def serialize(self, root):
         """
-        @param root: An object of TreeNode, denote the root of the binary tree.
+        @param root: A tree that needs to be serialized
-        This method will be invoked first, you should design your own algorithm to serialize a binary tree which denote by a root node to a string which can be easily deserialized by your own "deserialize" method later.
+        @return: the string after a tree serializing
         """

         if not root: